ello/wtf/README.md

 * `resources`

 ### Post Content:
-All content goes below the _Post Meta Data_ and is formatted with Markdown.
+All content goes below the _Post Metadata_ and is formatted with Markdown.

 [Markdown Docs](http://daringfireball.net/projects/markdown/syntax)